 Ninety-degree parking spaces shall be a minimum of nine feet wide by eighteen feet long (9’ x 18’).

 Forty-five-degree parking spaces shall be a minimum of nine feet wide by twenty feet long (9’ x 20’), with a minimum of 12.6 feet between the top corners of each space and a minimum of 21 feet from opposite corners of the space.

+All handicapped parking spaces shall be provided and designed in accordance with the 2003 American National Standard, as now or hereafter amended.